decibel-threshold-event-displayer/decibel-threshold-event-displayer/doc/scrum/sprints.md

 - [x] Implement MVP frontend application
 - [ ] Improve javascript test environment

-## Retro - 20.11.2024
+## Retro - 08.12.2024

 **What went well:**
-- We finally started with the implementation
-- We have a rudimentary javascript test environment (not automated yet)
+- We could code a lot
-- We know that the automatic mirroring of the repositories is working
+- The progress was good

 **Problems:**
-- The special week 3 took our focus entirely (we were in the same team)
-- Getting used to writing javascript again
-- Mirroring repositories is way harder than we thought
+- Filter data turned out to be much more difficult due to JavaScripts quirks
+- Stress keeps building up to the end of the semester

 **Improvements:**
-- Getting our focus back to project 1
+- Do not postpone Scrum meetings

-# Sprint 4
+# Sprint 5

 ## Goals
-- Filter audio data correctly
-- Implement MVP frontend application
-- Improve javascript test environment
+-